dhis2/dhis2-android-sdk/docs/content/developer/apk-distribution.md

 d2.settingModule().latestAppVersion().get()
 ```

-This version is updated on every metadata sync.
-If you want to check for updates without triggering a whole metadata sync, you can use this method:
+This version is updated with each metadata sync.
+To check for updates without triggering a full metadata sync, this method can be used:

 ```kt
 d2.settingModule().latestAppVersion().download()
 ```

-Once the download is finished, you can read the version from the database as usual.
+Once the download is completed, the version can be read from the database as usual.

 Check more information about the app in the [docs](https://docs.dhis2.org/en/use/android-app/apk-distribution.html).